tobias-urdin/openstack-monitoring/README.md

 The same principle applies for all other checks.

 ## Requirements
+See requirements.txt for requirements.

+These are the requirements:

+* python2 >= 2.7 or python3 >= 3.2 (to get argparse in standard library)
+* argparse (should get it by default for above supported python versions)
+* requests (needs to be installed)

+### Using pip
-See requirements.txt for pip requirements, use 'pip install -r requirements.txt' to install requirements using pip.
+Use `pip install -r requirements.txt` to install requirements using pip.

-If you don't have pip, use your package manager to install it or use 'easy_install pip'.
+If you don't have pip, use your package manager to install it or use `easy_install pip`.

-* python2 or python3
-* argparse
-* requests
+### Using packages

+You will need the `requests` module.
+Install the `python-requests` or `python3-requests` package depending on python version.

+Use `apt install python-requests` on Debian based and `yum install python-requests` or `dnf` instead of `yum` if you're on Fedora.

 ## Installation
 Copy the `openstack_monitoring` folder to your nagios plugins folder, keep the folder structure.